City-of-Helsinki/structured-log-transfer/README.md

       type: object
 ```

-Importantly, the `additional_data` field in the LogEntry should contain a `is_sent` boolean value, which
+The `additional_data` field in the LogEntry should contain a `is_sent` boolean value, which
 is used to keep track of whether the log has been sent to ElasticSearch or not.
-This is set to `False` initially.
+This should be set to `False` initially, but old log entries without this additional data
+will be treated as not sent.

 > Note: If using a custom user model, `AUTH_USER_MODEL` setting should be set to the correct model!